Dr. L. Gordon Goldsborough

 I am a water quality specialist concerned with the impacts of humans on lakes and wetlands.

-I am also involved in the Manitoba heritage community, being the Webmaster, Secretary, and a Past-President of the Manitoba Historical Society and an Editor of Manitoba History journal.
+I am also involved in the Manitoba heritage community, being a Past-President of the Manitoba Historical Society and its Webmaster and an Editor of Manitoba History journal.
 See information on my historical interests here.

 RESEARCH INTERESTS